reginafcompton/music-place/_pages/02_assignments.md

 <div class="wrapper">
   <h2>PARIS IN THE MEDIEVAL PERIOD</h2>
   <h4>October 22</h4>
-  <p>This class session investigates the first blossoming of notated polyphonic music, crafted specifically for the Notre Dame Cathedral in Paris during the Medieval period in music.</p>
+  <p>In this first session, we investigate the earliest blossoming of notated polyphonic music, cultivated specifically for the Notre Dame Cathedral in Paris during the Medieval period.</p>
-  <p>Read these pages from the Oxford History of Western Music by Reichard Taruskin.
-He gives an overview of the culture and music of the Notre, and he calls to question reliability of historical evidence.</p>
-  <p>Listen to <a href="https://www.youtube.com/watch?v=aySwfcRaOZM">this recording</a> of "Viderunt omnes" by Perotin (c.
-1170) performed by the Hilliard Ensemble.</p>
+  <p>This week, read select pages from the <em>Oxford History of Western Music</em> by Richard Taruskin (click link below), which gives an overview of the culture of Paris in the twelfth and thirteenth centuries.
+In addition, listen to <a href="https://www.youtube.com/watch?v=aySwfcRaOZM" target="_blank">"Viderunt omnes"</a> by Perotin (c.
+1170) performed by the Hilliard Ensemble.
+If time permits, explore other performances of music by Perotin and his contemporary Leonin.</p>
+  <h4>Reading Assignment</h4>
+  <p><a href="{{ site.url }}/assets/PDFs/taruskin_OHW_paris.pdf" target="_blank">Taruskin, Richard.
+“Notre Dame de Paris,” in <em>Oxford History of Western Music</em>, 169-72.
+Oxford:
+  Oxford University Press, 2005.</a></p>
 </div>

 <section class="venice"></section>